WFH may seem like the dream – until it isn't. We find out why working from home may not be good, after all. And how to make it better.

-While January might seem like it was just yesterday, the reality is that the half-year mark has passed, and we’re closer to the end of the year than the beginning.
-We’re just over halfway through 2020!
+While January might seem like it was just yesterday, the reality is that the half-year mark has long passed, and we’re way closer to the end of the year than the beginning.
+We’re hurtling towards the close of 2021!
 And it’s been a roller coaster ride – not the fun kind.

 1/ Notice what you can control versus what is out of your control